Population-focused Health Care – nur544 (3 credits)

 Explain the constructs of the three levels of prevention.

-Synthesize the model of health promotion into the practice of community health nursing.
+Synthesize a model or theory of health promotion into the practice of population-focused health nursing.

 Explain the importance of working with the community to establish priority health needs.